 Once upon a time, the Baltimore Orioles were baseball’s model franchise.
 From the mid-1960s to the early 1980s, the Orioles were the most successful team in the game.
-They won five pennants and were twice crowned World Champions.
+They won six pennants and were three times crowned World Champions.
 The black and orange and the cartoon bird became a fixture in the postseason.

-Over a 19-year period starting in 1965, the Orioles averaged 92 wins and finished first eight times.
-They were guided by a philosophy known as “The Oriole Way”, a set of rules and methodologies that produced winning players and teams built on defense, pitching, and the three-run homer.
+The franchise was guided by a philosophy known as “The Oriole Way,” a set of rules and methodologies that produced winning players and teams built on defense, pitching, and the three-run homer.

 As of the end of the 2019 season, the following players constitute the top twenty players in Orioles’ history according to Wins Above Replacement (WAR).

 20. Rafael Palmeiro

 A few of the other Orioles who have been implicated in steroid use: Brady Anderson, Brian Roberts, Miguel Tejada, Jason Grimsley, David Segui, Jay Gibbons, and Chris Davis.
 Others suspected were Geronimo Berroa, Lenny Webster, Mike Bordick, Chris Hoiles, Jeffrey Hammonds, and even Melvin Mora.
 For a brief spell, just to make the team an “official sponsor of cheating”, Sammy Sosa was in an Orioles’ uniform.

 The other team of that era that was riddled with steroid users was the Texas Rangers.
 There were two common denominators on those teams: Palmeiro and manager Johnny Oates, a man who must have gotten used to stepping lightly around syringes.

 What to say about Palmeiro, a Faustian character we haven’t seen in the game since Hal Chase?
 Well, like Chase, Raffi was a popular player with wonderful baseball skills who decided to break the rules to enhance his wallet.
 Many observers considered Chase the greatest first baseman of the first two decades of the 20th century, a player worthy of the grandest honor, the Hall of Fame, had he not been driven from the game due to fixing games.
 Palmeiro is destined to be a shining example of sliminess: a wonderful player on paper, but a terrible character who would be more appropriate as a villain in a Sherlock Holmes novel.

 19. Al Bumbry